I knew what I was doing was wrong. But that wasn’t what scared me.

 “You know, just because someone is married doesn’t mean they can’t be really attracted to someone else,” he said, his voice trailing off at the end into a whisper, his cheeks turning the same crimson shade they lit up when we ran.

 I was frozen.
 I smiled and took a sip of my drink, politely changing the conversation to our run, hoping he hadn’t noticed my hand trembling so vigorously the bubbles in my drink had began to dance together and fizz over.

-That night as I rolled away from my boyfriend in bed, creating an empty chasm of duvet between us, Mark’s words played in my head like a record on repeat.
-My skin tingled, my throat felt dry again and my heart fluttered.
+That night as I rolled away from my boyfriend in bed, creating an empty chasm between us, Mark’s words played in my head like a record on repeat.
+My skin tingled, my throat felt dry again, and my heart fluttered.
 No one had made me feel as desired and as worth noticing before as he did.
 And it felt good.